nweii/Blog/src/posts/2022/Rethinking our discourse about the social web.md

 - film
 - ideology
 ---
-This [E-flux essay on social media ideology](https://www.e-flux.com/journal/75/67166/on-the-social-media-ideology/) makes a few expansive arguments about what we consider when we think about the social web:
+This [e-flux essay on social media ideology](https://www.e-flux.com/journal/75/67166/on-the-social-media-ideology/) makes a few expansive arguments about what we consider when we think about the social web:
 <blockquote class="quoteback" darkmode="" data-title="On the Social Media Ideology - Journal #75" data-author="Geert Lovink - e-flux" cite="https://www.e-flux.com/journal/75/67166/on-the-social-media-ideology/">
 <p>Social networking is much more than just a dominant discourse.
 We need to go beyond text and images and include its software, interfaces, and networks that depend on a technical infrastructure consisting of offices and their consultants and cleaners, cables and data centers, working in close concert with the movements and habits of the connected billions. (...)</p>
 <footer><cite><a href="https://www.e-flux.com/journal/75/67166/on-the-social-media-ideology/" target="_blank">https://www.e-flux.com/journal/75/67166/on-the-social-media-ideology/</a></cite></footer>
 </blockquote>

-We often overlook the internet's physicality.
+We often overlook the internet's physical presence.
 The ethereal "cloud" is a [massive network of data centers](https://www.theatlantic.com/technology/archive/2016/01/amazon-web-services-data-center/423147/) in [server arrays](https://duckduckgo.com/?q=internet+server+rooms&iar=images&iax=images&ia=images) as formidable & imposing as ancient [terra cotta armies](https://duckduckgo.com/?q=terra+cotta+armies&iax=images&ia=images).

 In general, we should think more holistically about the systems we use, especially foundational ones we typically take for granted.
 <blockquote class="quoteback" darkmode="" data-title="On the Social Media Ideology - Journal #75" data-author="Geert Lovink - e-flux" cite="https://www.e-flux.com/journal/75/67166/on-the-social-media-ideology/">